top of page

 That's all.
 Here it is:

-This is as close to weird as the decidedly unweird Steven Spielberg has ever gotten, and the results are pretty weird, and pretty awful.
+This is as close to weird as the decidedly unweird Steven Spielberg has ever gotten, and the results are pretty weird and pretty awful.

 This was originally going to be a Stanley Kubrick film after he bought the rights to the book in the 1970s, but it languished while Kubrick pondered other projects and made more interesting films.

-Somehow it wound up in Spielberg's willing lap, he shot the film in 2000, and it was released in the summer of 2001.
+Somehow, it wound up in Spielberg's willing lap.
+He shot the film in 2000, and it was released in the summer of 2001.
 Haley Joel Osment plays a robot kid who has been programmed with the ability to love.
 The supporting cast includes Sam Robards, William Hurt, Brendan Gleeson, Frances O'Connor, and Jude Law as a robot named Gigolo Joe.

-It's a really tortuous experience that contains so many of Spielberg's terrible tendencies (and he has A LOT of terrible tendencies) and tropes that any trace of Kubrick is nowhere to be found.
+It's a tortuous experience that contains so many of Spielberg's terrible tendencies (and he has A LOT of terrible tendencies) and tropes that any trace of Kubrick is nowhere to be found.
 Ironically, Spielberg's next movie, the outstanding (and also pretty weird) "Minority Report" was MUCH more Kubrickian than this nonsense.

-No matter how weird this movie gets, and it gets pretty weird, it's all forced, stiff and incredibly uneven, and I'm absolutely convinced that Kubrick would have hated it.
+No matter how weird this movie gets, and it gets pretty weird, it's all forced, stiff, and incredibly uneven, and I'm absolutely convinced that Kubrick would have hated it.

 The worst (and weirdest) movie that John Huston ever directed: "Phobia."

-Without question this is the legendary John Huston's worst (and weirdest) movie.
-Get this, it stars Paul Michael Glaser (yeah, Starsky of "Starsky and Hutch") as a psychiatrist whose radical experiments and treatments come under suspicion when his patients start getting murdered in the style of their own phobias.
+Without question, this is the legendary John Huston's worst (and weirdest) movie.
+Get this: it stars Paul Michael Glaser (yeah, Starsky of "Starsky and Hutch") as a psychiatrist whose radical experiments and treatments come under suspicion when his patients start getting murdered in the style of their own phobias.

 Huston would follow this nonsense up with a couple of other weird ones: the hilarious Nazi/soccer/P.O.W./prison escape classic "Victory," with Sly Stallone, Michael Caine, and Pele, and the unfortunate and awful film adaptation of the Broadway musical "Annie."

-Thank God he would return to greatness for his final three films "Under the Volcano," "Prizzi's Honor," and "The Dead."
+Thank God he would return to greatness for his final three films, "Under the Volcano," "Prizzi's Honor," and "The Dead."

 How Sidney Lumet, the director of stuff like "Serpico," "12 Angry Men," "Dog Day Afternoon," "Prince of the City," and "Network," ended up directing this lifeless, ineptly staged film adaptation of the 1974 Broadway musical is anybody's guess.

-A cast of very talented people including Diana Ross, Michael Jackson, Nipsey Russell, Ted Ross, Richard Pryor, Lena Horne and more, were either completely inexperienced or incredibly miscast in every single role.
+A cast of very talented people, including Diana Ross, Michael Jackson, Nipsey Russell, Ted Ross, Richard Pryor, Lena Horne, and more, were either completely inexperienced or incredibly miscast in every single role.

 Nothing in this movie works, and despite having some memorable/hit songs featured on the soundtrack, it's a reasonably awful movie musical that is a chore to sit through.
 And, yeah, it's really, really weird.